 Ginger Taylor, Director

-Ginger Taylor is an author, speaker, digital media producer and activist.
-She writes on the politics of health freedom, vaccination, autism, informed consent, and both corporate and government corruption.
+She is also an author, speaker, advocate, media producer and nationally recognized activist.
+She writes on the politics of health policy, vaccination, autism, informed consent, and both corporate and government corruption.

 Dr. Meryl Nass, Medical Advisor